neelchauhan/mpd-x/docs/mpd43.md

 :   This command tells mpd which chat script to run in order to initiate
     a PPP connection for this link.
-The `connect-script` should correspond to a label in `mpd.script`.
-Mpd will jump to this label after opening the serial port device.
+The `connect-script` should correspond to a label in `mpd.script`. mpdx will jump to this label after opening the serial port device.
 If `connect-script` is not set, then the chat phase of the connection is skipped (e.g., if you have a direct null modem connection).